 (E) Create an SEO Strategy and Plan of Action

-Based upon all the factors above, we will create a specific SEO Strategy and set of actions to move your website forward as fast as reasonably possible so you get those valuable phone calls from qualified prospective legal clients!
+Based upon all the factors above, we will create a specific SEO for law firm websites strategy and set of actions to move your website forward as fast as reasonably possible so you get those valuable phone calls from qualified prospective legal clients!

 Now, this strategy won’t be rigid because many SEO projects require some flexibility.
 SEO is a game of imperfect information and so we often probe Google to see how they respond to help us understand better what data they have and are not showing to us.